ralinc/rails-web-api/README.md

-# rails-api-authentication

-Playground for Rails basic vs token API authentication.

-Bonus: watch me TDD in github commits history :-)
+# Build a Rails Web API using TDD

+The commits are quite clean and self-explanatory.
+Follow them to see the `red => green => refactor` steps of the TDD process.